syncopika/piano_roll_browser/README.md

 This project is currently still a very early prototype. more to come! (^_^\)

 ### instructions:
+left-click a block in the grid to place a note; click again to remove.
 right-click blocks on the grid to create 16th notes, or rejoin 16th notes to revert back to 8th notes.
 right-click an instrument to modify its sound and name.
 check out a demo! see the demo dropdown box.